How to use Causative

 • I had my hair cut yesterday.
 (I went to the hairdresser)

-2. Causative is also used when someone does something to us.
+2. We also use causative when someone does something to us.

 • Bill had his money stolen.

-3. have someone do something can be used to talk about giving instructions or orders (more common in American English).
+3. We use “have someone do something” to talk about giving instructions or orders (more common in American English).

 • I had my assistant type the report.